 We tend to gloss over so much of our lives.
 Memories go out of order.
 We take things for granted, rush around with blinders on and miss all the detail.
-We forget what’s important and all the color gets sucked out.
+We forget what’s important and all the colour gets sucked out.

 It’s often not until something terrible happens to us that we’re sort of shaken awake from the sleepwalking.
 Death reminds us we’re alive.
 A terrible accident is on the news and for a brief moment a person snaps out of it and hugs his kids a little harder that night.

 It’s a Beautiful Day is comprised of three previously made short films: Everything Will Be Okay (2006), I Am So Proud of You (2008) and It’s a Beautiful Day (2012).
 They were made as a trilogy so they fit together seamlessly, but I’m curious to know the motivations behind releasing the films together as a single feature.

 I have to admit it wasn’t well thought-out at all; it was mostly an afterthought.
 Once the final chapter was finished I toured the USA with the three of them.
 Afterwards I started putting together a new DVD of everything, and it seemed to make sense to offer them there for the first time as a seamless whole.